zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Serenity_Wishlist.rst

 ~~~~~~~~~~~~

 Currently, secp256k1 ECDSA + SHA3 exists as a privileged signature
-verification algorithm in Ethereum.
+verification algorithm in Expanse.
 Ideally, since we are a generalized
 platform, it would be nice to be able to support any signature
 verification algorithm.
 A proposed design for this is: